 Just like on any other Cybex stroller I’m able to use Cybex’s car seat without any adapters with an adaptable 3-in-1 travel system.
 While expensive, Cybex Cloud Q carseat is the best on the market.

-It’s the only car seat that allowed a flat recline when put on a stroller or taken out of the base, which means that you baby can safely stay in a car seat for a while and there’s no need for an extra bassinet.
+It’s the only car seat that allowed a flat recline when put on a stroller or taken out of the base, which means that your baby can safely stay in a car seat for a while and there’s no need for an extra bassinet.

 While everyone does it in the US it’s simply not safe to go on walks and around town in a standard infant car seat for longer than 2h a day.
 The American Academy of Pediatrics recommends against routine sleeping in sitting devices as the angle can cause suffocation and damage to airways (I explained it and researched it further when reviewing Doona stroller).
 Cybex’s car seat doesn’t cause these issues.

-Many people ask so I confirm: you can have a fully reclined car seat and toddler seat down below (photo below, both car seat and seat reclined).
+Many people ask so I confirm: you CAN have a fully reclined car seat and toddler seat down below (photo below, both car seat and seat reclined).

 Cybex’s seats are always known for great functions, one of which is a big recline.
 The seats recline to a pretty much flat position.
 It’s easy and quick to switch things up a bit for your baby’s comfort.